 “Design” is a trigger-word for me, when it encourages the unhelpful notion one can macro-design the micro.
+Anyone who has tried to implement as planned—today’s version of clockmaker God and the echt rational—knows how plug-and-play implementation produces something objectively real unexpectedly.
 Contingency and context get in the way for any such arrow-straight causality.

 To see why this might matter, consider a late poem of Robert Lowell, “Notice,” and the gloss on it by the critic, Helen Vendler.
 Here’s the poem in its entirety, centering as it does around Lowell’s leaving an asylum after a manic-depressive episode: